Be part of the Alonim Family

 Camp Alonim is at the Brandeis-Bardin Campus of American Jewish University.
 Located in Simi Valley, the campus sits on 2,700 acres of picturesque rolling hills and valleys only 30-45 minutes from Los Angeles.
 We are a short drive from the 118 Freeway’s Tapo Canyon exit.

 Registration begins at 3:00 pm.
 Activities will begin at 4:00 pm.
 When you arrive at the Brandeis-Bardin campus, you will be directed to Silberman Childcare Center to park your car and register for the weekend.
 It is not a problem if you are unable to arrive until later – whenever you do arrive, we will welcome you and your children into the program.
-Our weekend will conclude on Sunday at 1:00 pm following lunch; however, we invite you to stay for more fun at our Sundays in the Park event which will last until 4 pm.
+Our weekend will conclude on Sunday at 11:00 am.

 Adults as well as children in kindergarten and younger are housed in private cabins/bungalows in the Adult Conference Center.
 Each of these rooms is equipped with heating/air conditioning, a private bathroom and shower, and ample closet space.
 Linens and towels will be provided.
 We have some cribs available upon request in advance; subject to availability, one will be placed in your room.
 Children in 1st grade and older get to enjoy the experience of sleeping in Camp Alonim bunks with other children their age and will be supervised by our staff of trained counselors.
 Children are grouped and assigned to bunks based on grade level and gender.
 Each bunk will have heating/ceiling-fans, an indoor bathroom with showers, and cubbies and hanging racks for clothing and personal items.
 There are bunk beds in each bunk.
 Linens and towels will be provided.
 Counselors who are the same gender as the campers will sleep in the bunks.
 Camp Alonim’s bunk area will also be supervised by a Head Counselor.
 Note: if a bunk-age child prefers to be housed with his/her parents, we will accommodate such a request; however, we do urge families to try having their kids stay in the bunks.
 We find that bunking with counselors and other children their age often makes for a richer experience overall, including nighttime activities and rest-time with friends, and is a great opportunity to see their readiness for sleep-away camp.
 If you eventually decide to move your child to a parent’s room for the second night, such a request will be accommodated.